 It can be said that financial risk is not only the "risk of losing money", but also directly affects the survival of the business, the interests of investors and the stability of the economy.

-- Increased cost of capital: Interest, bond issuance costs, and opportunity costs are all higher.
+- Increased cost of capital: Interest rates, bond issuance costs, and opportunity costs are all higher.

-- Reduced reputation and capital mobilization opportunities: Partners and banks are more cautious when granting credit.
+- Reduced credibility and fundraising opportunities: Partners and banks are more cautious when granting credit.

-- Reduced expected returns: Due to fluctuations in stock or bond prices or the risk of corporate default.
+- Reduced expected profits: Due to fluctuations in stock prices, bonds or risk of corporate bankruptcy.

-- If many businesses fall into financial risk, it will lead to a credit crisis and destabilize the financial system.
+- Destabilizing the financial system: If many large businesses are at risk, it could lead to a widespread credit crisis.

 Market Risk